Cyberlorians/M-21-31/WhyUseExample.md

 ## 🚀 Why The PowerApp & Workbook Changes the Game

+Every agency has logs.
-Most agencies have logs.
-But most agencies **don't know if the right events are being collected, parsed, and usable** for detection, response, or compliance.
+The question most agencies cannot answer, however, is: **within those logs, are the right events being collected, parsed, and usable for detection, response, or compliance?**

 This workbook is built to operationalize the M-21-31 event logging maturity model — transforming vague guidance into concrete, query-driven validation of telemetry coverage.
 It enables security teams, auditors, and engineers to prove what’s really being logged, where it’s flowing, and whether it can be used for detection, response, and compliance.

 This workbook solves that problem:

 - 🔎 **Proof, not assumptions**: You’re not hoping logs are there — you’re validating it with live queries.
-- 🛠️ **Defender + Entra + Windows** all in one place — mapped to real M-21-31 categories.
+- 🛠️ **Defender + Entra + Windows** all in one place — mapped directly to real M-21-31 categories.
 - 🤝 **Bridges security and compliance**: SOC analysts and auditors can align on evidence-backed coverage, not just policy intent.
 - 🎯 **Threat hunting ready**: The queries aren’t just for audits — they can detect, investigate, and enrich real-world attacks.

+Whether you're in the SOC, compliance, or infrastructure teams, this workbook gives you a shared, single lens to evaluate logging posture in a Zero Trust world — ensuring everyone is on the same page.

 ---

 ## 📌 Core Benefits

 ### ✅ Direct Mapping to M-21-31 Logging Categories
-Each workbook section maps to a specific logging requirement from the M-21-31 memorandum.
-You’re not guessing — you’re validating what exists and pinpointing gaps.
+Each workbook section aligns to a specific logging requirement from the M-21-31 memorandum.
+You’re not guessing — you’re validating exactly what exists and where gaps remain.

 ### ✅ Real-Time Telemetry Validation
-Rather than checklists or theoretical recommendations, this workbook uses live KQL queries against your Microsoft Defender and Sentinel data to confirm whether essential log types are being collected.
+Rather than relying on checklists or assumed configurations, this workbook uses live KQL queries against your Microsoft Defender and Sentinel data to prove whether essential log types are collected and queryable.

 ### ✅ Broad Workload Coverage
 Supports validation across:

-- Microsoft Defender for Endpoint (MDE) - Mapped with Entra.
-OS Events to be released.
+- Microsoft Defender for Endpoint (MDE) – Requirements mapped using Entra telemetry.
+OS-specific audit events to follow.
-- Entra ID (Azure AD) - Mapped.
+- Entra ID (Azure AD) – Fully mapped.
-- Windows Security Events - Phase 1 released.
+- Windows Security Events – Phase 1 released.
-- Linux Syslog (auditd/local3) - To Be Released.
+- Linux Syslog (auditd/local3) – Coming soon.
-- Third-party SaaS (via Sentinel connectors) - On Roadmap.
+- Third-party SaaS via Sentinel connectors – On the roadmap.

 ### ✅ Designed for Collaboration
-Whether you're in the SOC, compliance, or infrastructure teams, this workbook gives you a shared, structured lens to evaluate logging posture in a Zero Trust world.
+Built for joint consumption across SOC teams, compliance officers, auditors, and infrastructure engineers — this tool delivers a unified, defensible view of logging posture in a Zero Trust architecture.

 ---